shanhashcah/HcNet-coreV15-test/HcNet-core/docs/software/security-protocol-release-notes.md

 # Purpose of this document

-This document describes changes to the Stellar protocol as well as other changes made to address security issues.
+This document describes changes to the HcNet protocol as well as other changes made to address security issues.

 It is organized as a reverse chronological timeline of releases.

 ## Protocol updates

 * Changes to SCP.
-* Changes to the Stellar Protocol (anything that modifies how the distributed ledger functions, including historical data).
+* Changes to the HcNet Protocol (anything that modifies how the distributed ledger functions, including historical data).

 ## Security issues

 * DDoS.
 * Crashes (that could lead to remote code execution).
-* Other attacks that can be exploited (inside or outside of the Stellar protocol).
+* Other attacks that can be exploited (inside or outside of the HcNet protocol).

 ## Goals for this document

-* have a summary view of changes that affect the code base (HcNet-core has to be able to replay all ledgers generated since genesis on the Stellar public network).
+* have a summary view of changes that affect the code base (HcNet-core has to be able to replay all ledgers generated since genesis on the HcNet public network).
 * drive transparency on issues that affected the network in the past as well as their impact.

 ## Security issues disclosure policy